EricLangezaal/Blip2-GPT3-Fusion/blogpost.md

 While these datasets are manually curated using tools such as Amazon Mechanical Turk[^20], the label answers for the visual questions are from rather varying quality.
 In quite some cases some of the set of template answers for a question are blatantly wrong, such as answering "Africa" to the question "What south american country usually has this climate?".
 It is important to keep this mind, as the vast domain knowledge of GPT-3 can cause it give more precise/correct answers than the human annotaters, which are incorrectly counted as wrong because of this flawed gold standard.

 ## Reproduction

+### Results from original paper
 The reproduction goal of our research focuses on a specific part of the results presented in the BLIP-2 paper.
 The original paper evaluates the performance of the BLIP-2 model on a variety of tasks such as visual question answering, image captioning and image-text retrieval.
 Since we aim in this research to enhance the in-context learning capabilities of BLIP-2 by combining its' strenghts with those of the GPT-3 LLM we are interested in the performance of models on the VQA task.
 The achieved results on this task of various models on the datasets mentioned in the previous section are presented in table 2 of the original paper and can be seen below.

 <p align="center">
   <img src="./images/reproduction_table.png">
 </p>

+### Reproduced results
 The red boxes indicate the results that we attempted to reproduce in our work.
 We focus on the bottom section of the table since only the BLIP-2 model itself is within the scope of this research.
-For the frozen vision transformer, we only utilize the ViT-g (ref) model for reproduction since the ViT-L (ref) model was not available to us.
-As for the frozen large language models, we include both the OPT (ref) as well as the FlanT5 (ref) model in our reproduction study.
+For the frozen vision transformer, we only utilize the pretrained model with the ViT-G[^22] encoder for reproduction, since the BLIP-2 pretrained model with the ViT-L encoder from CLIP[^21] was not available to us.
+As for the frozen large language models, we include both the OPT[^23] as well as the FlanT5[^24] model in our reproduction study.
 We test for both models only their smaller variants, namely the 2.7B and XL versions for OPT and FlanT5 respectively, since our computational resources limit us to not use their larger counterparts (6.7B and XXL variants).

 Our reproduction results are presented in the table below.
 Based on the results in the table, we can state that the accuracies of the OPT and FlanT5 BLIP-2 model variants on the VQA task are succesfully reproducable.